 - Women are 10.7 percentage points more likely to fall below two times the supplemental poverty threshold than men (52.6 versus 41.9 percent).

 - The majority of older blacks and Hispanics are economically vulnerable: 63.5 percent of blacks and 70.1 percent of Hispanics.
 By comparison, 43.8 percent of whites are economically vulnerable.

 Age Discrimination and Poverty

-According to the Social Security Administration, the median income of individual males aged 65 and older was $29,327 in 2013 compared to $16,301 for individual females.
+The Social Security Administration reports the median income of individual males aged 65 and older was $29,327 in 2013 compared to $16,301 for individual females.
 Median means that half had a higher income and half had a lower income.

 These findings correspond to a chart published by Money Magazine which found that women are almost twice as likely as men to live below the poverty line during retirement, with single and minority women struggling the most.
 (See chart below).

 Life below the poverty line (Source: GAO analysis of Census data for 2012)

 Poverty is a silent killer

 Having sufficient income in retirement provides access to good nutrition and medical care.
 Older Americans with sufficient income live longer than their poor counterparts.
 In 2014, a Brookings Institution study found that men born between 1920 and 1940 who survived to age 55 and were in the bottom tenth of the income distribution could expect to live to age 79.2, while men in the top tenth of the income distribution could expect to age 89.3.
 One reason for the difference is lack of resources to manage chronic disease.